| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday February 21,

 because of the record cold temperatures so many people experienced earlier

+this month.
 Jeff writes on Friday- "As promised earlier this week, I spent much of today looking for freeze-injury in wheat.
 I made a loop from Stillwater to Okeene north to Ringwood and back and failed to find freeze injury that went beyond cosmetic damage.
 I realize this is not an exhaustive search, but based on what I observed I am sticking with my statements earlier this week and concluding that injury from last week's frigid temperatures is by and large cosmetic in nature.
 It is not hard to find late-emerging fields or heavily-grazed fields that are in rough shape and the freeze probably made this situation worse.
 The prolonged drought we have experienced, however, is still the main source of limited growth and yield potential in these fields.
 If we do not receive moisture in southwestern and far western OK in the near future, the wheat crop in these areas could certainly be in jeopardy."
 Edwards adds this note on First Hollow Steam- "We have found plants that are at the first hollow stem stage of growth in September-sown plots of Fannin and Overley at Stillwater.
 I will report a full listing of first hollow stem measurements from Stillwater and El Reno early this week.
 I anticipate that if the current weather patterns hold, most varieties will be at or well-past first hollow stem by March 1." | |

-From the 2011 American Farmers & Ranchers Convention- State Representative Lesley Osborn Defends Animal Agriculture ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ State
+| From the 2011 American Farmers & Ranchers Convention- State Representative Lesley Osborn Defends Animal Agriculture ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~State

 Representative Lesley Osborn of Tuttle strongly defended animal